Make reading count

 Flashcards that build themselves

-Summaries that cut to what matters
+Summaries that cut to it

 Accessibility isn’t an add-on.
 It’s the foundation.